 Whisk in the eggs whites a little at a time.
 (The egg whites are just unaltered, liquidy ones.
 You don’t pre-whisk them)

-When all the egg whites have been whisked in you’re done.
+When all the egg whites have been whisked in, add in the melted butter and you’re done.
 Simple like.

 I chose to decant my (very runny) batter into a jug to make tray filling easier.